The Infinum Rails Team uses the community guidelines for naming and syntax conventions. Please read them.

 - We use a max of 100 characters per line instead of 80 characters.

 - We tend not to write documentation for every class or module.
 It doesn't make sense to document a User, Post, or a Comment class.
-However, sometimes applications tend to have a Domain-Specific Business Logic that just needs to be documented since, without a few comments, it often isn't clear what's going on.
+However, sometimes applications tend to have a Domain-Specific Business Logic that just needs to be documented since, without a few comments, it's often not clear what's going on.
 If that's the case, feel free to write up a few comments explaining the interactions.

 - The community guidelines suggest to write arrays with string elements with the percent notation: